matlockx/spotify-playlist/README.md

 # spotify-playlist

-Creates a new playlist for your 'Discover Weekly' playlist from spotify with the name 'DiscoverWeekly_KW[CalendarWeek].
+Creates a new playlist for your 'Discover Weekly' playlist from spotify with the new name 'DiscoverWeekly_KW[CalendarWeek].

 ###How to run